davereid/documentation-1/source/content/guides/professional-services/04-advanced-global-cdn.md

 ### Persistent Cache

 Serve your Drupal or WordPress site, even when it's down.
-If the server is not responding and can't serve a new copy of a page, it will use a cached version instread of displaying an error.
+If the server is not responding and can't serve a new copy of a page, it will use a cached version instead of displaying an error.
 With Persistent Cache, the goal is to provide a seamless, uninterrupted experience for the user.

 ### Edge Redirects